The Lesson Behind “You’re Processing; You’re Not Stuck” -Coach’s Corner, Monette

 Students often “flew” through one speed to then “sit” in another speed.

 The court reporting students were challenged by speedbuilding classes; by typing Q & A, Jury Charge, and Literary speed tests; by academics; and by academic tests.
-(A Legal Terminology or Medical Terminology might have a hundred words per test.)
+Students often are required to take Legal Terminology, Courtroom Procedures, and Medical Terminology where each course might have a hundred new words each week.

 My parents, both degreed instructors, always asked about my students’ progress.